 Work Breakdown Structure in Project Management

 A work breakdown structure cannot be developed in isolation.
-Rarely can one person know everything that’s required to complete a project, least of all a project manager, who may not be a subject matter expert.
+Rarely can one person know everything required to complete a project, least of all a project manager, who may not be a subject matter expert.
 Creating the WBS is a team effort.

 Misconceptions About Work Breakdown Structures

-Best Practices for Work Breakdown Structures
+Best Practices and Design Principles for Work Breakdown Structures

 Drawing a work breakdown structure can be straightforward.
-But the following tips are some design principles to help you achieve the best results.
+But the following tips are design principles to help you achieve the best results.

 When you focus on a specific deliverable, no matter at what level of the breakdown, the team or individual responsible knows exactly what is expected and what a good job looks like.
-You are less prone to add items that are outside of the project scope as can be the case when creating a list of tasks.
+You are less prone to add items that are outside of the project scope, which can be the case when creating a list of tasks.
 When team members focus on a deliverable, rather than checking off to-do list items, they’re encouraged to use their initiative and problem-solving skills to foster innovation.

 Creating the Work Breakdown Structure

-Dr. Larry Bennett, a Civil Engineer, Project Manager, and author of four books, sees at least two advantages when a work breakdown structure is created by the team.
-“There’s a potential for large amounts of input from varied viewpoints, and the ownership that results from participation.”
+Dr. Larry Bennett, a Civil Engineer, Project Manager, and author of four books, sees at least two advantages when a work breakdown structure is created by the team: “There’s a potential for large amounts of input from varied viewpoints, and the ownership that results from participation.”

 To begin creating a WBS, define level one, the main deliverable of the project.
-Then add detail to level two as much as possible before moving to smaller chunks of work in level three, and beyond, if needed.
+Then add as much detail as possible to level two before moving to smaller chunks of work in level three and beyond, if needed.
 Always try to define what’s required in the previous level in as much detail as possible before moving to the next levels.

-Tools for Creating a WBS
+Tools for Creating a WBS and Linkable Information

 - WBS coding field